 Contract liabilities are included in "Other" in "Current liabilities" and "Long-term liabilities".
 Contract liabilities mainly include advances for vehicles, paid extended warranties and maintenance services, which are reversed upon revenue recognition.

-The amounts of revenue recognized in the current fiscal year that were included in the contract liability balances at the beginning of the year are \$100,232 million.
+The amount of revenue recognized in the current fiscal year that was included in the contract liabilities balance at the beginning of the year is $\frac{1}{4}$ 149,437 million.